citruspi/V.I.R.A./README.md

 |:-------|:------|:-------|:-------|
 | | term to be defined | define::robot | Returns the definition of `robot` |

+For the `Definition` card to work, you must define the `WORDNIK_KEY` environment key as your Wordnik API Key and install the `wordnik` package:

+    $ pip install wordnik

 ### Urban, Urban Dictionary

 | Option | Input | Usage | Action |